ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Autoprefixer saw the most usage out of these tools and methodologies (56.84%), followed by BEM (45.52%) and Stylelint (27.49%).
 These figures were all a slight increase from the 2018 results, with Stylelint seeing the biggest gain with +4.71%.

-Modernizr usage fell by -8.24% over the last 12 months to 21.10%, continuing it's downward trend in usage that was observed in last years results.
+Modernizr usage fell by -8.24% over the last 12 months to 21.10%, continuing its downward trend in usage that was observed in last years results.

 Although knowledge levels of CSS methodologies appear to have grown slightly, their usage levels have stayed fairly similar to those seen in 2018.
 Atomic Design is still the most popular CSS design methodology with 15.41% of developers using it.

-Overall, these figures suggest it's been a year of consolidation in this area from 2018.
+Overall, these figures suggest that it has been a year of consolidation in this area from 2018.

 ---